GAOCheryl/QF5214_2025_G8/TeamThree/MASTER-master/README.md

 The MASTER model is designed to forecast normalized return ratios for each stock.
 Specifically, after processing the input tensor through market-guided gating, intra-stock aggregation, inter-stock aggregation, and temporal aggregation layers, the model produces a comprehensive embedding for each stock.
 This embedding is then passed through a final prediction layer (a simple linear layer) to output a continuous value representing the normalized future return.

 1. Return Ratio:
 The output value indicates the expected percentage change in the stock’s price over a predetermined prediction interval.

-2. Interpreting Predictions:
 A higher predicted value suggests a more bullish signal (i.e., the stock is expected to appreciate), while a lower predicted value indicates a bearish outlook.

+2. Output Storage:
+- The final DataFrame contains columns for Date, Ticker, Predicted_Return, Actual_Return, Price, and Market_Cap.
+- This comprehensive prediction dataset is saved to a CSV file at <code>data/Output/updated_predictions.csv<code>
+- The file serves as the foundation for the trading strategy implementation, position sizing, and performance evaluation

 3. Evaluation Metrics:
 The model’s output is evaluated using ranking metrics such as the Information Coefficient (IC), Rank IC, and their corresponding information ratio versions (ICIR and RankICIR).
 These metrics quantify how well the predicted ranking aligns with the actual future returns.

+## Trading Strategy
+The trading strategy implementation includes an automated daily execution plan that updates positions based on the latest model predictions.
+This section details the operational workflow for how the strategy is executed in practice.

+1. Database Retrieval:
+- Retrieve current positions from the PostgreSQL database <code>tradingstrategy.dailytrading<code>
+- Load the latest model predictions from the locally stored CSV file <code>data/Output/updated_predictions.csv<code>

+2. New Position Selection:
+Base on the trading strategy, select stocks with long positions or short positions, and add these new positions to the portfolio with appropriate weights.

+3. Database and File Updates:
+- Save the updated positions in a local CSV file <code>data/Output/Updated_Allocation.csv<code>
+- Update the PostgreSQL database table <code>tradingstrategy.dailytrading<code>

 ## Cite